 Well, the process itself is actually identical, since the pattern acts like any other swatch, which means that you can apply it to any existing shape, by simply selecting it and then setting the desired pattern as its Fill.

 6. How to Apply Illustrator Patterns to Text

 Want to use a pattern on a piece of text?
 Well, guess what, you actually can, and it’s really easy to do so.

 First, create the text segment using the Type Tool (T), and then simply set the desired pattern as its Fill.

 7. How to Use the Pattern Options Panel

-Up to this point, we’ve talked about the different patterns available in Illustrator and seen how to use them, but what if we wanted to begin creating new ones of our own?
+Up to this point, we’ve talked about the different patterns available in Illustrator and seen how to use them, but what if we wanted to begin creating a repeat Illustrator pattern of our own?

-Well, before we start doing that, we need to take a couple of moments and get familiar with the tool and functions that make it all possible.
+Well, before we start doing that, we need to take a couple of moments and get familiar with Illustrator's pattern tool.